Tech Prep Teaches Workplace Skills

 Tech Prep is a national educational initiative.
 It includes a rigorous and focused course of study that provides students with essential academic and technical foundations that prepare students with necessary workplace skills.

-Under Carl Perkins Title II legislation, Tech Prep must:
+Under Carl Perkins Title II legislation, Tech Prep courses should:

-- Lead to an associate degree, two-year certificate or apprenticeship.
+- Lead to a professional-technical two-year degree, two-year certificate or apprenticeship.

 - Lead to employment or further education.

 - Provide technical preparation in at least one field of:

 - engineering technology

 - mechanical, industrial or practical arts or trades

 Federal Tech Prep funds were eliminated on July 1, 2011.